 Research Interests: Indigenous environmental justice, Indigenous governance and law, sustainability, water governance and security, and Indigenous knowledge systems.

-Graduate Research Supervision (LLM, PhD): Professor McGregor is interested in working with students interested in Indigenous environmental governance, including, Indigenous knowledge systems, Indigenous legal traditions/laws, water justice/security, climate justice/change and environmental justice and policy.
-Professor McGregor is interested in students with excellent research and writing skills.
-Opportunities for community based research/data gathering are possible through two SSHRC grants held by Professor McGregor.
+Graduate Research Supervision (LLM, PhD): Professor McGregor would like to work with students interested in Indigenous environmental governance, including; Indigenous knowledge systems; Indigenous legal traditions/laws; water justice/security; climate justice/change; and environmental justice and policy.
+Professor McGregor is interested in students with excellent research, writing skills and keen interest in Indigenous scholarship.
+Opportunities for community based research/data gathering are possible through her grants relating to conservation, climate justice, language and culture.